-However, when an injured or ill employee pursues a workers’ compensation claim, there are different rules.
+When an injured or ill employee pursues a workers’ compensation claim, there are different rules.
 These cases are based on the assertion that an employee suffered because of a work-related situation, so it is necessary to show medical evidence that supports that claim.
+Workers' compensation access to medical records is different from normal access to medical records.
 To that end, medical records typically must be shared with the parties involved, including the employer and insurance company.
 Every situation is unique, so there are specific guidelines that govern what information must be shared and how it should be disseminated.

-Why Does My Employer Want to Read My Medical Records?
+Why Does My Employer Want to Read My Workers' Compensation Medical Records?

 Employers and their insurers want to know that an illness or injury was, in fact, suffered.
 This means they want to see two main pieces of information:

 - Medical treatment was obtained and necessary.
-If an employee did not seek treatment for the injury he claims to have suffered, it can be difficult to pursue a workers’ compensation claim.
-If he did, medical records will show that a qualified provider administered necessary care.
+If an employee did not seek treatment for the injury he or she claims to have suffered, it can be difficult to pursue a workers’ compensation claim.
+If he or she did, medical records will show that a qualified provider administered necessary care.

 - The documented injuries match the incident report.
 Medical records documenting injuries can corroborate an employee's claim as to how the workplace accident occurred.
 For example, if an employee claims that repetitive use of machinery has damaged his elbow, his medical records can show the nature of the elbow injury, the specific diagnosis, and the type of treatment prescribed or stated as necessary in the future.

-Do I Have to Sign the Waiver to Allow Access to My Medical Records?
+Do I Have to Sign the Waiver to Allow Workers' Compensation Access to Medical Records?

 It is also important to note that both sides have an equal duty to provide records.
 If requested, the employer and insurance company must also provide the employee with copies of the medical records they receive.
 Both sides are entitled to have all the same information.

-Who Is Allowed to Share My Personal Information?
+Who Is Allowed to Share My Workers' Compensation Medical Records?